byrokrat/giroapp/UPDATING.md

 * Support the complete pause-restart cycle.
 * Now records transaction reports to `DonorEventStore`.
 * Added the `show-trans` command to inspect recorded transactions.
+* The `edit-state` command now always forces new state.

 ## Updating the database